apoorva666/Absenteeism-In-Employees/README.md

  9 Ada Boost	           <br />
  10	XG Boost           <br />

- * Procedure:        <br />
+ * **Procedure:**        <br />
    1 Loading the dataset

    2 Preprocessing the data - Checking for missing values, outliers, checking if the dataset is balanced, removing unnecessary features, checking the presence of multicollinearity, converting the data into a more understandable format, & standardization of the data.

-   3 Splitting the dataset for training & testing
+   3 Splitting the dataset for training & testing.

+   4 Implemented the above mentioned algorithms & compared their accuracy scores.
+Decision Tree has given the highest accuracy (82%).

+   5